Do you have severe abdominal pain? You could have gallstones. Learn more about the signs and symptoms.

 If your doctor decides to remove your gallbladder, a cholecystectomy might be suggested.
 For this procedure, a surgical incision is made, and then the gallbladder is removed by laparoscopic surgery.
 Most patients experience a quick recovery with little pain and discomfort.

-“Not all gallstones need to be surgically removed,” says Ramos, who is also a hepatobiliary and pancreatic surgeon at USC Surgery at Keck Medicine of USC.
+“Not all gallstones need to be surgically removed,” Ramos says.
 “Sometimes a physician will find gallstones, when doing a procedure for kidney stones, for example.
 If they aren’t causing you symptoms, the gallbladder may not need to be removed.
 But if you have persistent pain, surgery is the best option.
 Patients who are immunosuppressed are also advised to get surgery, as gallstones can lead to a potentially fatal infection.”

 4. Are there complications with gallstones?